thoth-station/jupyterlab-requirements/README.md

 horus requirements [YOUR_NOTEBOOK].ipynb  --remove tensorflow
 ```

-## Lock pipfile in notebook metadata
+## Lock requirements in notebook metadata

 Adding `--kernel-name` can use a certain kernel name (default to `jupyterlab-requirements`).